 \section{Summary and Conclusion}

 Let us first summarize the paper briefly.
-In this note, we set out on a humble quest, to settle the issue of analytic/numeric integrability techniques clashing with well-known algebraic formulation for Yang-Baxter deformed $AdS_5\times S^5$ case.
-Although the methods of studying classical integrability of an exact string background have been believed to be equivalent to each other, we find evidences suggesting the contrary.
+In this note, we set out on a humble quest, to settle the issue of analytic/numeric integrability techniques clashing with the well-known algebraic formulation for Yang-Baxter deformed $AdS_5\times S^5$ case.
+Although the methods of studying classical integrability of an exact string background have been believed to be equivalent to each other, we find several pieces of evidence suggesting the contrary.
 Starting from revisiting the calculations provided in \cite{Roychowdhury:2017vdo}, we conclude there is no such analytical/numerical evidence of chaotic motion appearing in the string phase space for $(AdS_3)_\kappa$ and $(\mathbb{R}\times S^3)_\kappa$ case.
 However, we find that for a rigidly spinning circular string moving in $(\mathbb{R}\times S^5)_\kappa$, the motion surprisingly runs into chaos when we turn on a non-zero value of $\kappa$.
-We show both analytically via perturbations around the classical trajectories and via numerical experiments that irregular evolution of trajectories indeed occur in this case.
+We show both analytically via perturbations around the classical trajectories and via numerical experiments that irregular evolution of trajectories indeed occurs in this case.
 Surprisingly, the case of $(AdS_5)_\kappa$, which has a prominent space-time singularity, doesn't show any evidence of chaotic string motion as the trajectories never reach the singularity itself.